Caseykm/constructshare/README.md

 |As a lessor/lessee, I want the equipment to be able to be booked for multiple days.
 |As a user, I want to be able to send messages to other users.
 |As a vendor, I want to be able to indicate the area of equipment availability.
-|As borrower, I want to be able to search for a particular product within  an area so that I can find what I want and so I can compare prices.
+|As borrower, I want to be able to search for product so that I can find what I want and compare prices.
 |

 # Detailed user stories